3 young children die after getting trapped in chest freezer

 The Suwannee County Sheriff’s Office says the children, ages 1, 4, and 6, couldn’t be revived when they were found Sunday at a home in Live Oak in north Florida.

-Officials say the children lived at the house with their mothers, who are roommates.
-Two of the children were siblings.
+Officials say the children lived at the house with two of the children’s grandmother and the other child’s mother.
+The women were roommates.

 The sheriff’s office says in a Facebook post that one of the women went inside to use the restroom and couldn’t find the children upon returning.

-Note: This story has been corrected to show that two of the children’s grandmother, not mother, lived at the house.